“There’s no shortage of remarkable ideas, what’s missing is the will to execute them” –by Seth Godin.

 1. Define Value

 To understand the first principle of defining customer value, it is crucial to know what value means.
 Thus, value is something that the customer is actually willing to pay for.
 It is crucial to reveal the actual or latent requirements of the customer.
-It may happen that either customer don’t know what they want or they are not able to articulate it.
+Define value may happen that either customers don’t know what they want or they are not able to articulate it.

 It is especially common when it comes to some of the noble products or technologies.
-There are many other techniques such as surveys, web analytics, interview, and demographic information through which you will be able to discover and decipher what the customer wants.
+There are many other techniques.
+Such as surveys, web analytics, interviews, and demographic information through which you will be able to discover and decipher what the customer wants.

 2. Map the Value Stream